Find the perfect place to stay in Scotland in three steps

 • Ask your friends

-A lot of places that book direct offer a referral (we give hand-made chocolates or artisan soaps to previous guests who refer their friends).
-So ask your friends if they have favourite places they would recommend.
+A lot of places that book direct offer a referral (we say thank you with hand-made chocolates or artisan soaps).
+So ask your friends for recommendations.

 • What you are looking for (eg a self-catering holiday cottage, lighthouse accommodation)